-Req.-5.5: The program shows that the promotion of the academic staff is based on a merit a system which accounts for teaching, research, and service.
+Req.-5.5: The program to show that promotion of the academic staff is based on a merit system that accounts for teaching, research, and service.

-All lecturers (100%) in the Doctor of Philosophy Program in Tourism Management) International Programs (are holding doctoral degrees, and the program has been trying to encourage them to have higher academic ranks according to the time frame set by the university.
+All lecturers (100%) in the Doctor of Philosophy Program in Tourism Management) International Programs(are holding doctoral degrees, and the program has been trying to encourage them to have higher academic ranks according to the time frame set by the university.
 A merit system emphasizing their knowledge, ability, and working experience is also applied to make them special experts in their field of study.
-Since there are many Chinese students in the program, all lectures are responsible for the program and program lecturers (100%) are required to be capable of English and Chinese for communication.
+Since at present there are many Chinese students in the program, all lectures responsible for the program and program lecturers (100%) are required to be capable of English and Chinese for communication.
 This is a result of the lecturer recruitment procedure to select suitable lecturers for the program.